CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Experimental Design

 \subsection{Models}

 We evaluate our approach using four open-source instruction-tuned models of comparable size.
 Specifically, we used \textit{CodeLLaMA-7B-Instruct}, a model trained for code synthesis and reasoning; \textit{Granite-3.3-8B-Instruct}, an IBM model optimized for instruction following in software engineering tasks; \textit{DeepSeek-Coder-7B-Instruct}, a model finetuned for code completion and reasoning, designed for software repair and program synthesis, and \textit{Llama3.2-3B-Instruct}, an instruction-tuned text-only model that supports a maximum of 128K context window.
 We maintain similar prompts and model hyperparameters for all models used.
-All models were executed through Hugging Face’s transformers pipeline \cite{wolf2019huggingface}.
+All models were loaded and run via Hugging Face's transformers pipeline \cite{wolf2019huggingface}.